sojurner/Personal-blog/src/posts/military/thank-you-for-your-service.md

 _"You're welcome?"_

 - They say its always polite to follow up a **"Thank you"** with **"You're welcome"** .
-But, thats usually this case in the context of a favor or a task well-done.
+But, thats usually the case in the context of completing a favor.

 _"Thank you ...(for thanking me)?"_